bradgarropy/bradgarropy.com/content/pages/resume/index.md

 ### Websites

+[🏡 bradgarropy.com][bg]

+-   Blog with embedded CMS.
+-   Sourced data from YouTube and an embedded CMS.
+-   Developed with Gatsby and React, hosted on Netlify.

 [🤠 daily texas country][dtxc]

 -   Texas country music lifestyle website.
 -   Sourced data from Spotify, YouTube, and an embedded CMS.
 -   Email signup through ConvertKit.
--   Developed with Gatsby and React, hosted on Netlify.

-[🏡 bradgarropy.com][bg]

--   Blog with embedded CMS.
 -   Developed with Gatsby and React, hosted on Netlify.

 [⏱ murphy][murphy]